foodfight/foodfight.github.com/source/_posts/2018-03-12-incident-management.markdown

 #### Ron

 * [Operation Dagger: Singapore](https://operationdagger.com/)
-* Subsitute a smokey mezcal in place of a bourban or rye in a Manhattan.
+* Substitute a smokey mezcal in place of a bourbon or rye in a Manhattan.
 * [Icebreaker Outerwear](https://www.icebreaker.com)
 * [FREITAG Bags](https://www.freitag.ch)